okta/samples-js-angular/README.md

 You will also need to replace the config values for `ISSUER` and `CLIENT_ID` in Heroku configuration based on your Okta org.
 Also be sure to add your Heroku app's base URL to the list of trusted origins in your Okta admin settings.

+After you deploy the app, you will also need to go to your Okta account to [enable cors](https://developer.okta.com/docs/guides/enable-cors/granting-cors/) and configure the `login` and `logout` redirect URI in your client application settings for the newly deployed app domain if they are not preconfigured.

+**Note:** Due to sample apps are served under different routes, base urls will be needed for the redirect uris, e.g.`https://<myapp.heroku.com>/okta-hosted-login` or `https://<myapp.heroku.com>/custom-login`.

-After you deploy the app, click on **View** on the result screen to navigate to the newly deployed app.
+Finally, click on **View** on the result screen to navigate to the newly deployed app.

-Click **Login** button on the app.
-Browser displays the sign-in page to authenticate.

-You can use your Okta user credentials to login to the application.
+You can use your Okta user credentials to login to the applications.
 That's it!
 You've successfully logged in using Okta.

 ## Running the resource server
 The samples include a page which accesses a protected resource (messages).
 To start the sample resource server: